constantineshovel/SUBSTR8/README.md

 - Tkinter (Python License)
 - customtkinter (MIT License)

-All copyright and license notices for these libraries are retained.
+All copyright and license notices for these libraries are retained. (my apologies if I did some mistake or forgot somebody.. in such case please let me know!)